konex5/mdot/README.md

 # Welcome to mdot

-**mdot** is a simple C++ project for matrix multiplication, real, complex, normal, triangular or hermitian.
+**mdot** is a simple C++ project for multiplication and svd on real, complex, normal, triangular or hermitian matrices.

 You can start the project by using *gcc*
 ```bash